| 2024 |

 | 2020 |

 ANXA11 regulates intracellular Ca2+ homeostasis and stress granule dynamics.
-ALS-associated N-terminal low-complexity domain variants (p.G38R, p.D40G) enhanced aggregation propensity and underwent abnormal phase separation; C-terminal ANX domain variants (p.H390P, p.R456H) altered Ca2+ responses.
-All variants caused alterations in intracellular Ca2+ homeostasis and stress granule disassembly.
-Ca2+-dependent interaction and co-aggregation between ANXA11 and ALS-causative RNA-binding proteins FUS and hnRNPA1 were observed, and ALS-linked variants caused cytoplasmic sequestration of endogenous FUS and triggered neuronal apoptosis. |
+ALS-associated N-terminal low-complexity domain variants (p.G38R, p.D40G) enhanced aggregation propensity and underwent abnormal phase separation, while C-terminal ANX domain variants (p.H390P, p.R456H) altered Ca2+ responses.
+All four variants caused alterations in both intracellular Ca2+ homeostasis and stress granule disassembly.
+Ca2+-dependent interaction and co-aggregation between ANXA11 and ALS-causative RNA-binding proteins FUS and hnRNPA1 were observed in motor neuron cells and in brain from an ALS-FUS patient.
+ALS-linked ANXA11 variants caused cytoplasmic sequestration of endogenous FUS and triggered neuronal apoptosis. |

-Exome sequencing, calcium imaging, stress granule dynamics assays, phase separation assays, Co-IP, immunofluorescence in motor neuron cells and patient brain |
+Exome sequencing of ALS patients, Ca2+ imaging, stress granule assays, phase separation assays, Co-immunoprecipitation, immunofluorescence in motor neuron cells and patient brain tissue, apoptosis assays |

 Science translational medicine |